security-force-monitor/research-handbook/source/locations-specific.rst

 Example of use
 ~~~~~~~~~~~~~~

-``Mali (osm, poly) 8e7b492e-5346-4f43-91a0-55c1f3419468``, ``Sudan (osm, poly) 7117df90-1e52-4726-806a-8e422a0511c6``
+``Dodoma (ocha, poly) 8f9d115d-ef26-4d59-85a0-905cd9582adf``

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``::location/humane-id``) of the international boundary of a state, also known within the OpenStreetMap schema of administrative areas as a level 2 boundary.
-This attribute is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.
+This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 1 adminsirative level, which for the UN Office for the Coordination of Humanitarian Affairs (OCHA) is first major sub divisions of a country.

 location:admin_level_0:qa